 Defining Marital and Separate Property

-A big part of the Massachusetts divorce process is determining which property is joint and which is separate.
-Everything that was earned or owned during the marriage is considered marital property.
-This includes income, property, and even retirement benefits.
-It is important to distinguish these from separate property, which usually includes property owned before the marriage, gifts designated for one partner, or inheritances.
-Under Massachusetts law, unless otherwise shown, all assets acquired during the marriage are owned by both parties.
-This means that both people have an equal stake in these properties, including the marital home.
-This could make talks about house division more difficult.
-The home the couple shares often becomes the center of attention, since it’s both a significant financial asset and a place where they have many memories.
-A lot of the time, selling the house during the divorce process is unavoidable, whether due to financial constraints or personal preferences.
+A big part of the Massachusetts divorce process is deciding what property is joint and what property is separate.
+“Marital property” means any property or earnings acquired during the marriage. including income, property, and even retirement benefits.
+Separate property generally includes property owned prior to marriage, gifts to one spouse, or inheritances.
+It is important to distinguish these from.
+Under Massachusetts law, all property acquired during the marriage is considered to be owned by both parties unless it can be proven otherwise.
+This means both people have an equal stake in this property, including the marital home.
+It could make it harder to negotiate dividing the house.
+Their home is often the center of attention, as it is a big financial asset and a place with many memories.
+More often than not the selling of the house during the divorce process is an unavoidable need, whether it be by financial restraints or personal decisions.

 Key Steps in Property Division During Divorce